Holiday Charity Giving

-I was really torn about whether or not I wanted to do a couple different gift guides this year, or not.
+I was really torn about whether or not I wanted to do a couple of different gift guides this year, or not.
 I really could list what I thought were the best toys for babies, toddlers, teens, moms, and dads, but it seems like every blogger and their mother puts out a gift guide of some kind every year.
-So, I decided to put out one new gift guide, my 2018 Small Shop Holiday Gift Guide for Kids which you can find here https://prettyinbabyfood.com/2018/11/19/2018-small-shop-holiday-gift-guide-for-kids/, and update my Holiday Charity Giving Guide.
+So, I decided to put out two new gift guides, my Small Shop Holiday Gift Guide for Kids which you can find here, gift ideas for the coffee lover here, and update my Holiday Charity Giving Guide.

 My husband and I make a conscious effort to teach our children that the holiday season is not just for receiving gifts, but also for giving back to others.
 I wanted to update this Holiday Charity Giving Guide post which rounds up just some of the charities/opportunities that my family has supported throughout the year, and where you will be able to take all of those gift guide posts/ideas, and give back to the community.

 Charities that Give to Children in Need